geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 ### How the PRT enables cloud Kerberos

-The Windows CloudAP plug-in uses the PRT to request a Kerberos TGT from Entra ID for the realm **kerberos.microsoftonline.com**.
-Entra ID validates the PRT’s claims and issues the TGT.
-This TGT is then used to request service tickets for cloud resources or, where configured, for on-premises resources.
+The PRT process is used to get various pieces of information, including the PRT itself, a Cloud TGT, a FIDO TGT (optional), a Realm mapping and the Entra ID tenant details.

 ## How the device knows where to obtain the Kerberos ticket